The Best Way To Find A Counselor Near You

 If you're religious, many pastors offer or know someone who offers religious counseling.
-Christian, or any other religious-based, counseling is good if you view your life through the lens of your particular religion.
+Christian, or any other religious-based, counseling can be good if you view your life through the lens of your particular religion.

-Once you find someone who you believe may be a good fit, you need to assess them and make sure they're right for you.
+Once you find someone you believe may be a good fit, you'll need to assess them and make sure they're right for you.
 Here are a few ways you can do that.

 - Read the reviews.
 The reviews and testimonials of other clients should tell you whether or not the counselor is right for you.
 It's not the perfect way to assess a counselor, though; the reviews will often come from people who have an ax to grind or people who didn't listen to the therapist and blame them for not getting better.
 However, there are critical reviews that have legitimate complaints, too.

-- Look at the counselor, credentials.
+- Look at the counselor's credentials.
 Are they licensed?
-Where did they get their degree from?
+Where did they get their degree?
 How many years have they been in the field?
 Ask them about their credentials and see if they're qualified.
-Most therapists have the experience, but there are a few who are quacks.
+Most therapists have the experience you're looking for, but there are a few who are quacks.

 - Just talk to them.
-A good counselor won't charge you for a phone conversation, so you can get an idea if they're right for you or not.
-You can ask any questions you want and see whether or not they are a good fit for you.
-Also, see if they can meet in person for a consultation.
-You can get a good idea of their character through the phone, but the best way to see how they are is to personally talk to them.
-There, you can get a good idea of their quirks, their body language, their mannerisms, and many more factors that can determine whether or not the therapist is for you.
+A good counselor won't charge you for a phone conversation, so you can get an idea if they're right for you or not that way.
+You can ask any questions you want and decide whether they are a good fit for you.
+You may want to see if they can meet in person for a consultation.
+You can get a reasonable idea of their character through the phone, but the best way to get to know them is to talk to them face to face.
+This can give you a good idea of their quirks, their body language, their mannerisms, and many other factors that can help you determine whether the therapist is for you.

 Look To Online Therapy

-There are some places where there are just no good counselors for your area.
-This is common in rural areas, but urban places where they don't have a good counselor for your situation.
+There are some places where there are just no good counselors in the area.
+This is common in rural areas, but even some urban places may not offer good counselors for your situation.

 Online therapy can connect you with counselors all across the globe, making it much easier to be matched with the counselor who best suits you.
-Some may say that online therapy isn't as good because it isn't in person.
-However, with video chat, you can have that face-to-face conversation.
+Some may say that online therapy isn't as good as in-person therapy.
+However, with video chat, you can have the same type of face-to-face conversation and connection.